 Q. Is RTU licensing same as license pooling?

 A. No. RTU licensing allows:

-• License transfer of access point adder licenses from one controller to another controller only in the same family (for example, from a Flex 7500 Series controller to another Flex 7500 Series controller or from an 8500 Series controller to another 8500 Series controller).
+● License transfer of access point adder licenses from one controller to another controller but only between the same model (for example, from a Flex 7510 controller to another Flex 7510 controller or from an 8510 controller to another 8510 controller).